doireann-gordon/Fitbit-heartrate-data-import/README.md

 The Fitbit data is obtained by requesting an export from the website.

 The only input required is the username, and desired results folder.
-The root.data directory may need to be adjusted depending on where you have saved your Fitbit data folder.
+The root.data.path may need to be adjusted depending on where you have saved your Fitbit data folder.
 I've placed it in the same location as the R file.